-The Fort Wayne Museum of Art will collect, preserve, present and interpret American and related art to engage broad and diverse audiences throughout the community and region, and add value to their lives.
+The Fort Wayne Museum of Art will collect, preserve and present American and related art to engage and educate broad and diverse audiences throughout the region to add value to their lives.

 We are committed to providing people throughout the community and the region with exhibitions of the highest caliber, meaningful and engaging community events, and on- and off-site educational programs that increase people's understanding and appreciation of America's visual arts.

-At FWMoA, you will find permanent and temporary exhibitions of American fine and decorative art, including exhibitions exploring the cross-cultural connections between artwork and artists from diverse ethnic and national backgrounds.
+At FWMoA, you will find exhibitions of American fine and decorative art from the nineteenth century to the present, including exhibitions exploring the cross-cultural connections between artwork and artists from diverse ethnic and national backgrounds.

-You also will find a lending library with over 8,000 art and culture volumes and periodicals for public use, a hands-on learning environment for young children, and a Print and Drawing Study Center available for first-hand study of our vast collection of works on paper.
+You also will find a hands-on learning environment for young children in the Early Learning Center and a Print and Drawing Study Center available for first-hand study of our vast collection of works on paper.
 Additionally, the Paradigm Gallery shop features the art and fine craft of over 75 regional and national artists working in a variety of media.

-Fort Wayne Museum of Art is funded in part by Arts United of Greater Fort Wayne and the Indiana Arts Commission.
-Fort Wayne Museum of Art is accredited by the Alliance of American Museums.
-We are proud partners of the Fort Wayne Cultural District, an area of downtown brimming with arts and cultural activities throughout the year.
+Fort Wayne Museum of Art is funded in part by Arts United of Greater Fort Wayne.
+Program activities are supported in part by the Indiana Arts Commission and the National Endowment for the Arts, a federal agency.
+Fort Wayne Museum of Art is accredited by the American Alliance of Museums.
+We are proud residents of Arts Campus Fort Wayne, a downtown hub for arts and culture.

 The visual arts represent myriad aspects of our collective cultures, historical experiences, and of the human condition.
 We believe that the visual arts open our eyes, hearts, and minds to the intersecting dimensions of the worlds we live in and, in doing so, add value and meaning to our lives.
-This added value and meaning develops from: the broadening of personal perspectives, promoting increased empathy, sparking moments of self-discovery, fostering the development of new insights, as well as nurturing our human spirit.
-We further believe that our Museum has a responsibility to extend the experience of the visual arts to everyone in the community and to all the communities within our region.
+This added value and meaning develops from the broadening of personal perspectives, promoting increased empathy, sparking moments of self-discovery, fostering the development of new insights, as well as nurturing our human spirit.

 In 1921, the function of museum was added to the school when a collection of ten paintings was donated by Theodore Thieme.
 A prominent Fort Wayne citizen, Thieme recognized the importance of art to the community, and, in addition to the paintings, he donated his residence at 1026 West Berry Street.
 In 1949, the B. Paul Mossman home at 1202 West Wayne Street was donated to the museum and, for the first time, an entire facility could be devoted completely to exhibitions and collections.

-The museum split with the art school in 1977, in which the school became a department of Indiana University Purdue University at Fort Wayne.
+The museum split with the art school in 1977, in which the school became a department of Indiana University Purdue University at Fort Wayne, now Purdue Fort Wayne.
 The museum is now housed in a 1984 facility designed by architect Walter Netsch of Skidmore, Owings & Merrill.